dnvriend/reactive-activemq/README.md

 - The [runForeachAck][runforeach] operations runs the stream and the enclosed foreach operation fails,
 - Any of the normal combinators are used and the function has failed the enclosed promise from the `AckTup[A]` type, which is an alias for `Tuple2[Promise[Unit], A]`,
 - Basically when the promise has been completed with a failure somewhere in the stream,

-## Consuming/Receiving and Extracting Messages
-The [ActiveMqSource][amqsource] needs an implicit [MessageExtractor][extractor] to convert a [CamelMessage][msg] to a `T`.

-- To extract the message, the typeclass pattern will be used which is a `MessageExtractor[IN, OUT]`,
-- `IN` will be defined as a [CamelMessage][msg],
-- `OUT` will be defined as a `T`,
-- [MessageExtractor][extractor] is therefor defined as: `MessageExtractor[CamelMessage, T]`,
-- The MessageExtractor is responsible for extracting the type T *and* extracting any relevant headers,
-- Having the MessageExtractor pluggable decouples the unmarshalling method.

-## Producing/Sending and Creating Messages
-The [ActiveMqSink][amqsink] needs an implicit [MessageBuilder][builder] to convert a `T` into a [CamelMessage][msg] that will be used to send a message to a [VirtualTopic][vt].

-- To build a message, the typeclass pattern will be used which is a `MessageBuilder[IN, CamelMessage]`,
-- `IN` will be defined as a `T` which will be whatever element is flowing though the stream,
-- `OUT` will be defined as a [CamelMessage][msg],
-- [MessageBuilder][builder] is therefor defined as: `MessageBuilder[T, CamelMessage]`,
-- The MessageBuilder is responsible for building the CamelMessage and setting any relevant headers thus all information must be available in `T`, the flowing element, any static information can be injected from global scope,
-- Having the MessageBuilder pluggable decouples the marshalling method.

 # Acknowledgement in streams
 Akka streams only handles backpressure, *not* acknowledgements.
 Inspired by opt-rabbit, I have tried using the same approach